stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 Didn't put the microSD card in the printer.
 Turing printer off, then on, and preheating the PLA again.
 Now I can try my first print.

-{UPDATE: The 3D printer includes a refresh TF Card option.
-I could have used that instead of cycling the printer on and off.}
+> **UPDATE:** The 3D printer includes a refresh TF Card option.
+I could have used that instead of cycling the printer on and off.

 Per the video: